Social Security number: Identity theft

 Identity confusion has also occurred because of the use of local Social Security numbers by the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau, whose numbers overlap with those of residents of New Hampshire and Maine.

-Similarly, Social Security numbers are often valued information for hackers to gain in attacks such as social engineering attacks, where attackers try and manipulate people into disclosing private information.
+Similarly, Social Security numbers are often valuable information for hackers to gain in attacks such as social engineering attacks, where attackers try and manipulate people into disclosing private information.
 For example, in the social engineering attack involving Hewlett-Packard, executives hired private investigators to manipulate phone companies into disclosing calling information and social security numbers of employees they suspected were leaking information to the press.

 Replacement numbers

 A person can request a new Social Security number, but only under certain conditions: